dpopkov/learnang/ang-compl-guide/README.md

 # Angular - The Complete Guide

 ## 6 - [Directives](directives)
+* Use ngClass and ngStyle directives
+* Create custom directives
+* Use HostListener decorator to listen to html element events

 ## 5 - [Shopping List / Recipe Book - ver.2](shoplist)
 * Use binding to implement Navigation